 If you're interested in expunging your California DUI conviction, it's imperative that you get in touch with legal professionals who may help review your case, gather evidence, and petition the judge.
 Fortunately, you don't have to navigate this process alone.
 The expert lawyers at the Aron Law Firm, led by William M. Aron, are dedicated to protecting your rights by investigating your case in detail and building a robust expungement strategy.
 Our legal team is well versed in DUI expungement law in California and may help purge this blemish from your permanent criminal record.

 At the Aron Law Firm, our client-centered approach aims to make the legal process as uncomplicated as possible.
-To speak with a criminal defense attorney, schedule a free consultation by calling (805) 618-1768 or completing our online contact form today.
+To speak with a criminal defense attorney, schedule a consultation by calling (805) 618-1768 or completing our online contact form today.